minprog/pyprog/opdrachten/week6/virus/venglish.md

         >>> all([len(generate_virus(x)) == x for x in range(8)])
         true

-    *   With the list comprehesion we test the function generate virus 8 times, and the list is filled with the results of these tests (True, False).
+    *   Using this list comprehesion we have the function generate a virus 8 times, and the list is filled with the results of these tests (True, False).

-    *   We use the Python function `all(...)` which checks from a list whether it returns `True` everywhere.
+    *   We use the Python function `all(...)` that checks whether a list just contains `True` values.

 ## Step 2: Mutate

-Once a virus is born, it has a chance to mutate.
+Once a virus is created, it has a chance to mutate.
-Mutation is changing one random nucleotide for another randomly.
+Mutation is changing one random nucleotide into a different type, randomly.
-For example from `AGTC` to `ATTC`.
+For example, from `AGTC` to `ATTC`.

 ### Hints